-It is the philosophy born out of the great movement of our times-the movement of the people who labour, who "create all the good things of life and feed and clothe the world", to rise at last to their full stature.
+It is the philosophy born out of the great movement of our times-the movement of the people who labor, who "create all the good things of life and feed and clothe the world," to rise at last to their full stature.
 It is wholly, entirely dedicated to the service of that movement.
 This is the source of all its teachings, and in that service its conclusions are continually tried, tested and developed.

 Without such a philosophy, the movement cannot achieve consciousness of itself and of its tasks, cannot achieve unity, cannot win its battles.

 Since the greatest task facing us is that of ending capitalist society and building socialism, it follows that the chief problem to which dialectical materialism addresses itself, and on the solution of which the whole philosophy of dialectical materialism turns, is the problem of understanding the forces of development of society.
 The chief problem is to reach such an understanding of society, of men's social activity and of the development of human consciousness, as will show us how to achieve and build the new socialist society and the new socialist consciousness.
-The materialist conception and dialectical method with which we have been concerned in this volume are applied to this task in the materialist conception of history.
+The materialist conception and dialectical method with which we have been concerned in this volume are applied to this task in the materialist conception of history and in the Marxist-Leninist theory of knowledge.
+These will form the subject matter of the second volume.